About the website

 I was born in New York and lived 40+ years in Texas.
-Since moving here to New Mexico about 3 years ago, I have enjoyed every moment!
-I am a retired physician and happily married with a son and daughter, as well as recently adopting a German Shepherd puppy, all of which keep me very busy.
+Since moving here to New Mexico about 4 years ago, I have enjoyed every moment!
+I work part time as a medical director consultant and am happily married with a son and daughter, as well as a German Shepherd dog, all of which keep me busy enough.
 Family always comes first…so sometimes that leaves little me-time…the remedy for that is to indulge once in awhile!
 I enjoy traveling and exploring far and near.
 Some of my most favorite things include spending time with friends, cooking and trying new recipes, eating really good chocolates (the darker the better), picking up a bouquet of flowers, and participating in a variety of activities to keep my mind and body active.
 What I like about New Mexico: The 300+ days of sunshine and the beautiful desert colors.

 After living all over our beautiful country and all over the world, I have finally found a place to call home.
 I have truly enjoyed living here in New Mexico with my husband and son for the past eight years.
 It is a land of wide open spaces, where you can see for miles and the incredible blue skies stretch far overhead.
 We live in the city of Albuquerque, where I give back to the community by volunteering at my son’s schools and serving on the Board of Trustees for Manzano Day School.
 We are passionate skiers, and our favorite place to ski is Taos.
 At home, I enjoy cooking, and am almost always in the midst of planning the family’s next great adventure.
 In my past, I have been fortunate to work in business development as the Director of Educational Ventures at Michigan State University and in Executive Development at the University of Southern California.
 I have also done a stint as an Associate Editor for a trade newspaper and worked in television production for the U.S. Information Agency’s WORLDNET.
 I love food, wine and travel.
 I am especially happy when able to combine them all!

 I am 3rd generation native New Mexican.
 Born and raised in Las Cruces, NM the youngest of four daughters.
 I graduated from New Mexico State University with my Bachelors of Science, Human Nutrition Food Science degree.
-I have been happily married to my best friend for the past 15 years.
 I am a proud mother of two active, happy, and wonderful boys.
 Food, family, friends, and faith are what I am grateful.
 Volunteering at both of my boys’ schools and my community are important to me and as long as I can, I will continue to give back.
 New Mexico is special to me- it is a part of who I am.
 Just to mention a FEW of my NM favorites; the aroma of roasted green chile that fills the Fall NM air, summer full-moon evenings at White Sands National Monument, Santa Fe, hot air balloons that decorate the endless Albuquerque skies, sunsets anywhere in NM, Gruet sparkling wine, unique NM cuisine, and all of the wonderful, diverse people that are the framework to this great “Land of Enchantment”.